We’ve had a few users ask us what is xCloak and why a modified version of OpenVPN is required to run it.

 In certain countries, ISPs or government employ advanced deep packet inspection techniques that will identify VPN traffic and block it.
 This doesn’t mean they can look inside your VPN traffic but it just means they have identified your traffic as a VPN and lock it down.

 xCloak scrambles the packet payload of the VPN connection so that the VPN traffic doesn’t look like VPN traffic anymore!
 This makes it harder to block and adds another layer of encryption protection over the standard OpenVPN.
+It uses the open source patch coded by haggismn and is freely available here and open for inspection.

 Why doesn’t xCloak work in certain countries?